SFGLab/cudaMMC/README.md

 ```
 You should see the usage message printed in the terminal.

-## User manual
-We have added three additional parameters under [cuda] section that can be
-specified in the config.ini configuration file.
-These are:
-* num threads
-* blocks multiplier
-* milestone fails.
-The num threads parameter specifies the number of CUDA threads to be launched
-per block, while blocks multiplier stands for the number of CUDA blocks
-multiplied by the number of beads in the system, as it was described in the main
-paper.
-Lastly, the milestone fails parameter determines after how many non
-improved milestone scores, the algorithm will stop.

 Example execution command:
 ```
 ./build/cudaMMC -s config.ini -c chr14 -o ~/chiapet/chr14/ -n chr14_test